 I'm turning it over to you ♡ I can't wait to see your recreations and be sure to come back to this post and let us know how it turns out!
 Or if you make any substitutions, definitely share those as well — your tweaks might also help someone else, so share away!

 - Combine all the dry ingredients in a large mixing bowl.
 In a small sauce pan, heat the wet ingredients together until the peanut butter and coconut oil have melted.
 Add the wet ingredients to the dry and stir until well mixed and all the ingredients are coated.

-- Separate the mixture onto two baking sheets, and bake for 30 – 35 minutes, until the granola is starting to brown.
-I recommend stirring and flipping it every 10 minutes to ensure even cooking.
+- Separate the mixture onto a baking sheet and bake for 30 – 45 minutes, until the granola is starting to brown.
+I recommend stirring and flipping it every 15 minutes to ensure even cooking.

-- Let cool completely then transfer to an air tight container.
+- Let cool completely then break into pieces and transfer to an air tight container.
 Store in a cool, dry place for two weeks.

 |Amount Per Serving||As Served|